tanerizawa/bizmark-administration/ARTICLE_QUICKSTART.md

 **🎉 Congratulations!
 Your Article Management System is ready to use!**

-Created with ❤️ by AI Assistant for PT Timur Cakrawala Konsultan
+Created with ❤️ by AI Assistant for PT CANGAH PAJARATAN MANDIRI